suderman/janessa.ca/_books/1-sisters-in-the-west.md

 In a thrilling journey through a wilderness of deceit, self-discovery, and love, Claire and Nellie must learn to embrace who they truly are: Sisters in the West.

+> "Sisters in the West will take you along on a wild-west adventure where you will
+> find small-town cowboys, devilish outlaws, scandalous family secrets, and the
+> blush of new love.
+A perfect, clean page-turner for anyone in search of a
+> feel-good western historical-romance."